mpm/backed-goods/README.md

 # Baked Goods 2015

-A JavaScript port of a Turbo Pascal DOS game I created in 1995.
+A JavaScript port of a Turbo Pascal DOS game I created back in the days.

 ## About